WordPress/gutenberg/packages/components/src/modal/README.md

 If this property is true, it will focus the first tabbable element rendered in the modal.

-- Type: `bool`
+- Type: `boolean`
 - Required: No
 - Default: true

 ### shouldCloseOnEsc

 If this property is added, it will determine whether the modal requests to close when the escape key is pressed.

-- Type: `bool`
+- Type: `boolean`
 - Required: No
 - Default: true